michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.7.0 =
+- Fixed an issue that a column data were not updated right away when the user uses Quick Edit in a post listing table of a post type.

 = 3.6.3 - 2015/11/07 =
 - Added the `script` and `style` arguments for the page and in-page tab definitions.
 - Tweaked the style of section tab titles in meta boxes.